To achieve high-quality results you will have to be knowledgeable in sensory testing and want to observe the following

 Calibration to the screen resolution (mandatory)

-Enter the length of the blue ruler on the Settings screen (in millimeters); or use the plastic-card method (FrACT₁₀).
+Use the plastic-card method; or measure and enter the length of the blue ruler on the Settings screen (in millimeters).
 This is automatically saved and needs only to be repeated when changing screens or resolution.

-Important: Don’t change the zoom level of your operating system or the browser after calibration!
+Important: After calibration, don’t change the zoom level of your operating system or the browser!
 Best re-check with the plastic card – you can detect zoom changes of ×1.5 at one glance.

 Distance observer–screen (mandatory)